rameerez/bicimad-data-analysis/README.md

 If you would like to use any other BiciMAD dataset, there is a global variable in each notebook to configure the datasets to be loaded.

-Markdown tables for describing the datasets within the notebooks were created using [TablesGenerator](http://www.tablesgenerator.com/markdown_tables/load).
+Markdown tables for describing the datasets within the notebooks were created using [TablesGenerator](http://www.tablesgenerator.com/markdown_tables).
 They allow you to save/load tables in `tgn` format, those reside in the /doc folder.

+## To-do (& ideas & hipotheses to test)

+ - [ ] A lot of to-dos within the notebooks
+ - [ ] Maybe people under 25 are not using BiciMAD because of the 20€/month Metro+Train+Buses card (Abono Joven <25) – can we test that?
+ - [ ] Maybe it's difficult for older people to use BiciMAD (to set up an account and so)
+ - [ ] There might be stations high a higher ratio of defective bikes than others
+ - [ ] Are there clusters of users?
+(Maybe people using the bikes for commuting and others for pleasure / sightseeing)
+ - [ ] Heatmap of GPS routes - most active GPS points
+ - [ ] Are there demand peaks because of events going on in the city? (maybe sports events, there might be shortage of bikes in the Bernabeu area before and after a Real Madrid match)
+ - [ ] Can we model & predict demand peaks? (weather, events going on in the city...)